vonwenm/csv/README.md

         if err != nil {
             println(err.Error())
         }
+        file.Close()
     }

-run this code and it will build an csv file
+Run this code and it will build an csv file

 ## Write to the ResponseWriter